 If the rejoinder is acceptable and endorsed, it shall proceed to designation of funding which may either be under PCIEERD-GIA or DOST-GIA.
 If the proposal is to be funded under PCIEERD-GIA, a memorandum of agreement shall be processed.
 Nevertheless, if it is under DOST-GIA, an executive brief, line-item-budget, PowerPoint presentation, and endorsement letter shall be submitted to SPD for inclusion in the DOST-ExeCom agenda.
 Nonetheless, if the rejoinder is not acceptable, the proposal is disapproved.

-The evaluation process of ends upon approval/disapproval of the proposal at the GC level for projects proposed for funding under PCIEERD-GIA and at the DOST-ExeCom Level for projects proposed for funding under DOST-GIA.
+The evaluation process ends upon approval/disapproval of the proposal at the GC level for projects proposed for funding under PCIEERD-GIA and at the DOST-ExeCom Level for projects proposed for funding under DOST-GIA.

 DOST Executive Committee Level